 As these webcasts involve heightened interactivity they become educational webcasts, where a linear broadcast of a lecture or educational piece of video is made available and students are asked to discuss the piece or can submit questions and opinions as well has interacting live with the lecturer.
 As the students are given an increased level of interactivity by allowing them to submit information to the discussion (be it text, graphic, audio or video) the experience will become more engaging for them and make for a better learning experience.

 At eLearning, we believe in providing the best support for faculty and staff for this methodolgy and share a vision for capitalizing on the inherent and the designed advantages of this unique mode of learning.
-Using professional design tools like Adobe Connect, we offer support and free access to all NIU faculty and staff.
-If you would like to try Adobe Connect visit our page here and for more information about Adobe Connect contact Aline Click at email@example.com.
+Using professional design tools like Adobe Connect, we offer free access to all NIU faculty and staff.
+If you would like to try Adobe Connect visit our page here and for more information about Adobe Connect contact Aline Click at eLearning@niu.edu.

 View a sample lecture capture using Adobe Connect!